Today I’m going to discuss another fun and common challenge. It’s the Longest Common Subsequence a.k.a. LCS.

 • memoization for when you start from (m,n).
 See this gist for its code.

-With tabulation you compute subproblems in advance, with memoization you compute subproblems on demand.
+With tabulation you compute sub problems in advance, with memoization you compute sub problems on demand.

-Subproblems for LCS is: “what’s the LCS for two strings prefixed at (s1,s2)?”
+Sub problems for LCS is: “what’s the LCS for two strings prefixed at (s1,s2)?”
 Both my approaches have the same subproblem.
 But the code for that becomes different because the direction is different.

-Note on readibility
+Note on readability

 The returning value for the two approaches are: